jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis3.md

 Talks with Katlyn: When we approach God with our minds before hearts, the knowledge we obtain puffs our view of seeing him purely from the heart.
 Similarly, it considers the crafty logic of Satan first before trusting in God's character in the commands He gives His people.
 #jj

+#### v.5
+>"For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil."

+Ironically, that which the snake promised did, in fact, come about: the man and the woman became "like God" as soon as they ate of the fruit.
+The irony, however, lies in the fact that they were already "like God" because they had been created in his image (1:26).
+#sailhamer

 #### v.6
 >When the woman saw that the fruit of the tree was good for food and **pleasing to the eye**, and **also desirable** for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.